euphort-wind/euphort-wind.github.io/content/post/latvia/index.md

     image: 6dish.jpg
     caption: Latvian Gray Peas with Bacon and Onion
 ---
 Hej!
 I'm sharing a glimpse of my experience visiting magnificent Latvia.
 I was there in 2023.
-Below are some notes on what I tasted, saw and listened to.<br>
+Below are some notes on what I tasted, saw and listened to.

 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Riga, Jūrmala, Tukums.<br>